gilewskadominika/Dominika-Gilewska/README.md

 ### Hello World !
 My name is Dominika, I am 27 years old, and a year ago, I decided to completely turn my life around.
-After obtaining a master's degree in psychology, I chose to become a programmer.
+After obtaining a master's degree in Psychology, I chose to become a programmer.
 I successfully completed a Python Developer course, and additionally, in March, I will undergo a certified SCRUM course.
 In April, I’ll start learning JavaScript and React in the evenings.
 From the very beginning, I fell in love with programming, and it has changed the way I think.
 Besides traveling and programming, I play